Malaria in Pregnancy

 Limited Immunity

-The people who are most at risk from Malaria are women, who are experiencing their first pregnancies, and who are living in areas where stable malaria infections already exist.
+The people who are most at risk from malaria are women who are experiencing their first pregnancies and who are living in areas where stable malaria infections already exist.

-Research has shown that limited immunity to malaria can develop if the mother has had the same strain of malaria more than once and the body has been able to develop limited resistance to the infection.
-Immunity to malaria can be short lived and in stable transmission areas may only last a few months.
-However, whilst there are 4 types of malaria there are hundreds of strains.
 Researchers believe that limited immunity has a better chance of developing where only a single strain of malaria lives within the local area.
-Should different strains of malaria be introduced through the presence of carriers from other regions then the limited immunity will not be of benefit to the victim.
-Even though a patient may have limited immunity and the impact of the infection is less severe; it does not decrease the danger to the fetus as the parasites are still the present in the placenta.
+Should different strains of malaria be introduced through the presence of carriers from other regions, then the limited immunity will not be of benefit to the victim.
+Even though a patient may have limited immunity and the impact of the infection is less severe, it does not decrease the danger to the fetus as the parasites are still present in the placenta.

 Placental malaria complicates the way that the disease is treated.
-If an infected pregnant mother is treated for Malaria sometimes tests will show that the antimalarial medications administered have successfully treated the disease.
-However this may not be the case.
-Case studies show that the malaria parasites sequestered (hidden) in the placenta may be unaffected by antimalarial medication; and that in actual fact, despite blood tests showing the peripheral circulation to be parasite free, the parasites have freely multiplied in the placenta to alarming levels, leaving both mother and child at serious risk.
+If an infected pregnant mother is treated for malaria, sometimes tests will show that the antimalarial medications administered have successfully treated the disease.
+However, this may not be the case.
+Case studies show that the malaria parasites sequestered (hidden) in the placenta may be unaffected by antimalarial medication and that, in actual fact, despite blood tests showing the peripheral circulation to be parasite-free, the parasites have freely multiplied in the placenta to alarming levels, leaving both mother and child at serious risk.